arthurlm/ngx-prom/README.md

 Cons:

-- Not so much features
+- Not so many features
-- Not so much metrics for now
+- Not so many metrics for now

 ## How to use it